 Subclinical hypothyroidism is a condition that develops when your thyroid stimulating hormone (TSH) level is higher than normal.
 TSH is made in the brain and controls how much thyroid hormones are made.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.
+Subclinical hypothyroidism can lead to hypothyroidism.

 - You have a fever.

 - Your signs and symptoms return or become worse.

 - You have pain, redness, and swelling in your muscles and joints.

 - You have questions or concerns about your condition or care.

 - Thyroid hormone replacement medicine may bring your thyroid hormone level back to normal.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider as directed: